Hawaii Fires and Rain: What Every Big Island Resident and Buyer Needs to Know

 The Unfortunate Truth About Living in a Melting Pot: Hawaii and Racism

-I was born in Hawaii in 1954, and have lived here most of my life.
-There were Kill a Haole (caucsian) days at the public schools when I was growing up.
+I was born in Hawaii in 1954 and have lived here most of my life.
+There were Kill a Haole days at the public schools when I was growing up.
 The local kids would pelt our car with guavas when we drove through Hawaiian Home Lands.
-There were parts of Oahu where haoles were not safe.
-I was aware of the hostility, but it never really bothered me.
+There were parts of Oahu where haoles simply were not safe.
+I was aware of the hostility, but it never really bothered me — I understood where it came from.

-I’m pretty sure the private school I attended admitted only caucasians and Hawaiians when I was young (it’s a little foggy).
-I know my step father was the first president of one of the private clubs in Honolulu to successfully argue that admittance should not be limited to haoles.
+The private school I attended admitted only Caucasians and Hawaiians when I was young.
+My stepfather was the first president of one of the private clubs in Honolulu to successfully argue that admission should not be limited to haoles.

-Things had changed a little by the time I was in high school.
+By the time I was in high school, things had changed somewhat.
 There was a flourishing of Hawaiian language and culture, giving pride to many Hawaiians for the first time in generations.
-The music produced during that time was fantastic, and included a hilarious song by Keola and Kapono Beamer called Mr. Sun Cho Lee: https://youtu.be/kS2YLvGGtwY In it they made fun of many races, but in a gentle way.
-It concludes with the lines “one thing I wen notice bout this place, all us guys we tease da otha race, it’s amazing we can live in da same place”.
+The music produced during that era was fantastic — including a hilarious and affectionate song by Keola and Kapono Beamer called Mr. Sun Cho Lee, which gently pokes fun at every race on the island.
+It concludes with the lines: “One thing I wen notice bout this place, all us guys we tease da otha race, it’s amazing we can live in da same place.”

 Those were gentler times.
-As more and more people have moved to Hawaii, consuming more of the resources and trying to impose their values on the locals, resentments have grown.
-Life used to be easy, and now many locals are hard pressed to make a living.
-Many are working multiple jobs, and, as real estate prices rise, commuting to work for hours each day.
-When they do have a little time to relax, they are being crowded out of the places they used to love by throngs of tourists.
+As more and more people have moved to Hawaii, consuming more resources and trying to impose their values on the locals, resentments have grown.
+Life used to be easier, and now many locals are hard pressed to make a living.
+Many work multiple jobs, and as real estate prices rise, they commute hours each day.
+When they do find time to relax, they are being crowded out of the places they used to love by throngs of tourists.